aio-libs/aiohttp/docs/streams.rst

    If the EOF was received and the internal buffer is empty, return an empty bytes object.

+   :return bytes: the given line

-   Raise an :exc:`aiohttp.ClientDisconnectedError` if :class:`ClientSession`
+   :raise aiohttp.ClientDisconnectedError: if :class:`ClientSession`
       object is closed when reading data.

-   :return bytes: the given line

 Asynchronous Iteration Support
 ------------------------------